 CCI will lead the IMC-2504 inspections of site-specific construction programs including the implementation of the construction QA program and the development and implementation of the operational programs.
 CCI may require assistance from NRO technical staff to ensure that the operational programs being developed and implemented are consistent with the program descriptions and development schedules approved when the COL was issued.
 No specific areas for assistance have been identified.

-The final entry in concerns the DAC inspections.
-As mentioned above in Section 0.03, DAC inspections are led by CCI with support from the NRO technical staff.
+The final entry in Exhibit 3 concerns the DAC inspections.
+As mentioned above in Section 07.03, DAC inspections are led by CCI with support from the NRO technical staff.

 Region II CCI will have the overall lead for IMC 2504 construction and operational program inspections.
 Several of these inspections will require assistance from the host region for their completion.
 In many cases, the host region will lead the inspection and report the results to CCI for consideration in the overall assessment of licensee construction activities.
-The IMC-2504 inspection leads are listed in , “Construction Program Inspection Leads,” and , “Operational Program Inspection Leads.”
+The IMC-2504 inspection leads are listed in Exhibit 4, “Construction Program Inspection Leads,” and Exhibit 5, “Operational Program Inspection Leads.”

 A combined effort by the CCI construction inspection staff, the headquarters CQV staff, the NRO technical staff, and host region staff will be needed to ensure adequate inspection of construction and construction-related activities.
 However, the scope of the inspection effort associated with each item will vary significantly.

-0.09 Documenting Inspection Results .
+07.09 Documenting Inspection Results .
 The purpose of reporting the results of baseline inspections is to document the scope of inspections and any findings in support of the assessment process.
 The NRC does not have objective criteria for evaluating positive findings.
 Therefore, the assessment process does not incorporate positive findings and they will not be documented in baseline inspection reports.
 The scope of daily activities conducted by the resident inspectors does not require documentation in inspection reports.
-Issues identified during inspections will be documented in accordance with the guidance and requirements in IMC 0613, “.”
+Issues identified during inspections will be documented in accordance with the guidance and requirements in IMC 0613, “Power Reactor Construction Inspection Reports.”

-0.10 Construction Project Resource Estimate .
+07.10 Construction Project Resource Estimate .
 The initial inspection effort estimate is 35,000 hours per unit over the life of the construction project.
-This number includes 15,000 hours for ITAAC-Closure inspections, 10,000 hours for programmatic and operational readiness inspections, 5,000 hours for reactive inspections above the baseline program in response to licensee performance issues and allegations and non-performance issues/events, and 5,000 hours for technical support for .
+This number includes 15,000 hours for ITAAC-Closure inspections, 10,000 hours for programmatic and operational readiness inspections, 5,000 hours for reactive inspections above the baseline program in response to licensee performance issues and allegations and non-performance issues/events, and 5,000 hours for technical support for construction inspection.
 See the following table for a summation of the inspection effort estimate: